TeoNikolov/genea_visualizer/scripts/README.md

 # Retargeting process
-The raw data has skeletons that are defined according to an unconventional pose.
-We wanted to change that pose to be a T-pose, which is an industry standard in animation.
-Particularly, it is recognizable, and easier to work with in 3D software.
+The raw data has skeletons that are defined according to an unconventional and contorted pose.
+We wanted to change that pose to the animation industry standard T-pose, as it is recognizable, easier to work with in 3D software, and expected to have better mathematical properties.
+To elaborate on the latter, the T-pose would lead to a better distribution over the joint rotation values due to its symmetry and closer resemblance to the poses found in the motion capture data.
+This in turn should reduce the chance of gimbal locking.
 We processed the data so that the animations are defined according to a T-posed skeleton, and not the original one.

 <p align="center">
   <img src="default_pose_comparison.png" alt="comparison between original and processed skeletal definition">
   <br>
   <i>Comparison between original and processed skeletal definition</i>
 </p>

+_Note: Gimbal locking is unavoidable when working with Euler angles.
+What matters is the rotation order of joints, the expected axis for rotation, and the distribution of rotation values around 0 per axis.
+For joints such as the knee, we expect one axis to rotate, and gimbal locking is not an issue there.
+However, joints like the shoulder and neck can rotate in all three axes, so rotation order and distribution of rotation values per axis will be more impactful.
+For more info on gimbal locking, check [this explanation](https://www.youtube.com/watch?v=zc8b2Jo7mno) or [this example in Maya](https://www.youtube.com/watch?v=mP7BzA8IdWw)._

 ## Scripts used
 `_data_mobu_tpose_bvh.py`